dlkarrow/dlkarrow.github.io/_posts/2014-07-30-Cities-Find.Startups.md

 <p>Third, founders start their companies in regions where they perceive a competitive advantage favoring their industry.
-The greater Boston area, for example, is home to seven of the top ten most active biotech and life science venture capital firms <em>FierceBiotech.com</em>.
+The greater Boston area, for example, is home to seven of the top ten most active biotech and life science venture capital firms. <em>FierceBiotech.com</em>.
 Perhaps not coincidentally, over 30% of National Institute of Health research grants are awarded in Massachusetts, New York, or Pennsylvania <em>NIH RePORT Research Portfolio Online Reporting Tools</em>.
 Because of the concentration of research institutes and universities, the Northeast might be seen by some biotech founders and investors as an ideal region in which to launch or invest in companies.  </p>